LeonardoTorresRodrigues/tiny-survivor/README.md

 ## 💀 About the Game

 The goal is to survive as long as possible.
-Just run and attack you enemies.
+Just run and attack your enemies.

 ## 🎮 How to Play